RDA Packs

 tar.gz

-file of the pack to the portal. -
+file of the pack to the portal.- Upload packs from catalog.

 View documentation on the uploaded packs